Kellegram/Ghostrunner_faq/README.md

 ## Should I use DirectX 11 or 12?
 DirectX 11 is generally better used for stability.
 DirectX 12 is better if you want ray tracing, you have an RTX card or DirectX 11 is causing issues.

+## How do I downpatch the game?
+If you want to play on earlier version, for example for a specific speedrun, or you just want multiple versions of the game, here is a [guide on downpatching.](Downpatching.md)

 # Technical issues